Two Decades of Lyme Disease: What’s Next?

 Chronic Lyme Disease vs. Post-Treatment Lyme Disease Syndrome (PTLDS)

 Many patients continue to suffer long after treatment—experiencing fatigue, joint pain, brain fog, and more.
-This has led to the term Post-Treatment Lyme Disease Syndrome (PTLDS), recognized by the CDC and other major health bodies.
+This has led to the term Post-Treatment Lyme Disease Syndrome (PTLDS), recognized by CDC and other major health bodies.

-• Permanent tissue damage
+• Permanent tissue damage.

-• Another overlapping condition
+• Another overlapping condition.

 Evolving Treatments: What’s Changed?